sheikh-mohammad/Assignment-2-JS/README.md

 ## License

-This project is created for educational purposes at Saylani Mass IT Training.
-The code may be used for learning and educational purposes.
-For commercial use, please contact the institution.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.